tymyrddin/red-hurdles/source/docs/steroids/stuffing.md

             2.2.1.2 Hire botnet
         2.2.2 Stuff credentials against target sites/applications
-            2.2.2.1 Bypass security and fraud detection such as IP blacklists or rate limiting (AND) 2.2.2.2 Spoof the “referer” header value for bypassing referrer checks (AND) 2.2.2.3 Simulate user with OCR and/or database with possible CAPTCHA images and answers.
+            2.2.2.1 Bypass security and fraud detection such as IP blacklists or rate limiting (AND) 2.2.2.2 Spoof the "referer" header value for bypassing referrer checks (AND) 2.2.2.3 Simulate user with OCR and/or database with possible CAPTCHA images and answers.
             2.2.2.3 Try logins with breached credentials
 ```